 - 2-3 tbsp cacao or cocoa powder

 - Make sure cookies are completely cool.
-Dip half of each on in the chocolate sauce, I use a glass measuring pitcher to mix everything and then I can tilt it to dip the cookies.
+Dip half of each cookie in the chocolate sauce.
+I use a glass measuring cup to mix everything and then I can tilt it to dip the cookies.
 Lay on parchment lined pan and pop in the freezer for a few minutes to harden up.

 - Add bananas and a splash of almond milk to a high speed blender or food processor and process just until a soft serve ice cream consistency, don’t over blend or add too much almond milk or it will be too soft.
 You want a fairly firm mixture.

 - Spoon out a big dollop of banana nice cream onto one cookie and top with another, press gently and go around the edge with a spoon to smooth.
 You can eat right away – (melty, messy, and amazing) or freeze for an hour for a firmer ice cream filling.